 To get me from Guam back to Italy, I booked an award ticket in business class for 75,000 United MileagePlus miles and $21.80 in taxes.
+The miles were earned via credit card spend and I charged the taxes to my Chase Sapphire Reserve to get the travel insurance.

 Since I was departing Guam on a Thursday as the Island Hopper only runs three days a week, I had a lot of time to kill before going back to work on Monday, so I decided to pick the longest itinerary the system would allow and spend a night in Manila and an afternoon in Taipei.
 On international itineraries, each layover is generally allowed to be up to 24 hours, so I took full advantage of that routing rule.
 Overall, my trip would take 43 hours and 40 minutes from Guam to Naples.